Arrested for Speaking Spanish…? South Florida Criminal Defense Attorneys share Common Policing Mistakes

 Juan answered the door.
 His wife was standing a few feet behind him in the living room.
 Her face was flushed from yelling, but she had no bruising or marks anywhere on her body.
 The officer informed Juan that someone had called in to say there was a domestic violence situation.

 Juan tried to explain that there must be a misunderstanding but the officer refused to listen.
 He started firing off incriminating questions at Juan in English.
 When Juan tried to explain that he couldn’t understand what the officer was asking, the officer placed him under arrest.

 Juan’s wife started protesting when she saw the officer take out his handcuffs.
 But the officer didn’t listen to her either.
 He hauled Juan out to the cop car and took him down to the station for booking for a domestic violence crime.

-That’s when I came into the situation.
-Now, I was able to get the charges against Juan dismissed, but the damage had already been done.
-He had a mug shot, which is almost impossible to get rid of, he had a criminal charge against him - which goes on your record the moment you’re arrested, not the moment you’re convicted - spent the night in jail, and racked up expensive legal fees to pay.
-He also underwent a lot of stress, was afraid he might lose the ability to see his children, and was worried about potentially losing his job too.
+Now, we were able to get the charges against Juan dismissed, but the damage was already done.
+He had a mugshot online, which is almost impossible to get rid of, he had a criminal charge against him - which goes on your record the moment you’re arrested, not the moment you’re convicted - spent the night in jail, and racked up expensive legal fees to pay.
+He also underwent a lot of stress, was afraid he might lose the ability to see his children, and was worried about potentially losing his job, too.

 And the really frustrating part of this situation is that if the cop had taken a few minutes to speak with both Juan and his wife at their home, this whole awful situation could have been avoided.